tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_docs_as_code_tool_options.md

 The experience is similar to Swagger in that the response appears directly in the documentation.
 This API Explorer gives you a sense of the data returned by the API.

-There are some challenges with the platform.
-Readme.io isn't free, so you'll need licenses per author.
+There are some challenges with Readme.io.
+It isn't free, so you'll need licenses per author.
 Additionally, there isn't any content re-use functionality (currently), so if you have multiple outputs for your documentation that you're single sourcing, Readme.io may not be for you.
-Finally, if you want to customize your own design or implement a feature not supported, you probably can't just hack it into your code.
-You're stuck within the platform's constraints.
+Finally, if you want to customize your own design or implement a feature not supported, you can't just hack the code (though you can adjust the stylesheet).
+Overall, with a hosted solution like Readme.io, you're stuck within the platform's constraints.

 Even so, the output is sharp and the talent behind this site is top-notch.
 The platform is constantly growing with new features, and there are many high-profile companies with their docs on Readme.
 If you consider how much time it actually takes to build and deploy your own doc solution, going with a site like Readme.io will save you a lot of time.
-It will let you **focus on your content** while also adhering to best practices with site design.
+It will let you focus on your content while also adhering to best practices with site design.

 Here are a few sample API doc sites built with Readme.io: